 3. Dragon blood

-It’s called “Sangre de Drago” (dragon’s blood) and it’s actually the sap from an Amazonian tree.
+It’s called “Sangre de Drago” or “Sangre de Grado” (both translate to “dragon’s blood”) and it’s sap from an Amazonian tree Croton lechleri.
 Note the long spools of bark.
 When you cut a piece off, it bleeds!
-They use the ‘blood’ to sooth joint pain and arthritis.
+Local people use the ‘blood’ to sooth joint pain and arthritis.

 2. An entire bucket of cow (Or horse?
 Or donkey?) snouts.